New look at AdS black holes with conformal scalar hair: Introduction

 The plan of the paper is as follows.
 In the remaining part of this section we present the theory under consideration and the corresponding field equation.
 In section~\ref{sec_ansatz}, taking advantage of conformal properties of the theory and following \cite{Ray24}, we first cast the reduced field equations for a static, spherically symmetric ansatz in a convenient form that is considerably simpler than the one obtained in the standard Schwarzschild-like coordinates.
 Those will be therefore amenable to an analytic treatment, and we describe how to solve them in terms of infinite power series.
 This will reveal the existence of distinct branches of solutions characterized by various roots of the indicial equations and different numbers of free parameters (integration constants).
 By focusing on an expansion around an event horizon, in section~\ref{sec_010} we construct an explicit black hole solution characterized by 2 parameters (horizon radius and scalar hair), in addition to a negative $\Lambda$.
 Its mathematical (convergence) and physical properties (vacuum limit, asymptotic behavior, photon sphere and shadow) are discussed and further illustrated by several graphs.
 Some comments on the thermodynamics are also provided.
 Concluding remarks are given in section~\ref{sec_concl}.
+Appendix~\ref{app_energy} briefly discusses the energy-momentum tensor and some of the energy conditions for the hairy black hole solution of section~\ref{sec_010}.

 We will consider the theory \be I=\frac{1}{16\pi}\int\d^4 x\sqrt{-g}\left(R-2\Lambda-S\right) , \ee where $S$ is the full trace of the following Riemann-like tensor \cite{OliRay12} \be S^{cd}_{ab}=\phi^2R^{cd}_{ab}+\delta^{[c}_{[a}\left[-4\phi\nabla^{d]}\nabla_{b]}\phi+8(\nabla_{b]}\phi)\nabla^{d]}\phi-2\delta^{d]}_{b]}(\nabla_{e}\phi)\nabla^{e}\phi \right] , \ee i.e.,\footnote{The contribution to the integral~\eqref{I} from the term $6\phi\Box\phi$ can be also written, up to a boundary term, as a standard kinetic term $-6(\nabla_a\phi)\nabla^a\phi$, as in, e.g., \cite{CheTag68,CalColJac70,BocBroMel70,Deser70,Parker73}. } \be S=S^{ab}_{ab}=\phi^2R-6\phi\Box\phi . \ee